dstackai/dstack/docs/docs/guides/dev-environments.md

 </div>

+!!! info "Run options"
+    The `dstack run` command allows you to use `--gpu` to request GPUs (e.g. `--gpu A100` or `--gpu 80GB` or `--gpu A100:4`, etc.), and many other options (incl. spot instances, max price, max duration, retry policy, etc.).
+    For more details, refer to the [Reference](../reference/cli/index.md#dstack-run).

-After you run it, `dstack` provides a URL to open the dev environment in your desktop VS Code.
+Once the dev environment is provisioned, click the link to open the environment in your desktop IDE.

 ![](../../assets/images/dstack-vscode-jupyter.png){ width=800 }

-By default, the dev environment comes with pre-installed Python and Jupyter extensions.

-#### Request resources

-The `dstack run` command allows you to use `--gpu` to request GPUs (e.g. `--gpu A100` or `--gpu 80GB` or `--gpu A100:4`, etc.), `--memory` to request memory (e.g. `--memory 128GB`), and many other options (incl. spot instances, max price, max duration, retry policy, etc.).

-For more details on the `dstack run` command, refer to the [Reference](../reference/cli/run.md).
+!!! info "Port forwarding"
+    When running a dev environment, `dstack` forwards the remote ports to `localhost` for secure and convenient access.

+No need to worry about copying code, setting up environment, IDE, etc. `dstack` handles it all automatically.

+??? info ".gitignore"
+    When running a dev environment, `dstack` uses the exact version of code from your project directory.

+    If there are large files, consider creating a `.gitignore` file to exclude them for better performance.